bellafaulk/CS4371-IDS/README.md

 * **Contextual Anomaly Detection:** The model uses a calculated historical intrusion density feature ($\text{P}_{\text{avg}}$) to provide sequence-aware detection.
 * **Imbalance Handling:** Dynamic class weighting is applied during training to effectively learn from the rare $5\%$ intrusion events.
 * **Real-time Alerting & Logging:** The system provides a real-time simulation, printing alerts to the console and logging all intrusion events to `intrusion_log.txt`.
-* **Robust Evaluation:** Performance is measured using security standard regulation (Precision, Recall, and F1-Score), and visualized with a Confusion Matrix figure saved as `ids_confusion_matrix.png`.
+* **Robust Evaluation:** Performance is measured using security standard regulation (Precision, Recall, and F1-Score), and visualized with a confusion matrix figure saved as `ids_confusion_matrix.png`.

 ### Non-Implemented Features (Future Work)
 * **Live Sensor Integration:** The system currently relies on synthetic data and a simulation buffer; it does not yet connect to live home security sensors (e.g., motion detectors, camera feeds).